-There really is no best time to visit Queenstown, New Zealand.
-Instead, each season has its own unique atmosphere and I love every season for its own reason.
+There really is no best time to visit Queenstown.
+Instead, each season has its own unique atmosphere and I personally love every season for its own reason.

 Summer is for the hikers and road trippers after rays of sunshine and warm days relaxing on the edge of the lake.
 It’s Queenstown’s hottest and dryest season and the perfect time to explore waterfalls, swim in lakes, and hike the Great Walks of New Zealand.

 Summer is also the busiest time in Queenstown.
-Expect all holiday parks and most hotels to be booked!
+Expect all holiday parks and most hotels in Queenstown to be booked!
 Planning is really necessary for this season (keep reading for m

-Queenstown is also one of the best places in the southern hemisphere to go skiing or snowboarding.
-There are 3 ski resorts all within an hours drive of Queenstown.
-This time of year is busy especially over school holidays (keeping reading for those weeks).
-Bookings should be made in advance.
+In winter, Queenstown is one of the best places in the southern hemisphere to go skiing or snowboarding.
+There are 3 ski resorts all within an hour’s drive of Queenstown.

 If you would like more information check out our guide to winter in Queenstown.

-Spring is a beautiful time in Queenstown and also the famous Lupin flowering season.
-This season begins in November and can run until mid-January.
+Spring is a beautiful time in Queenstown and also the famous lupin flowering season.
+The lupin season begins in November and can run until mid-January.

-In Spring, temperatures begin to warm up and people are excited about Summer.
-Its also considered a shoulder season so prices are generally cheaper.
+Temperatures begin to warm up and people are excited about summer.
+It’s also considered a shoulder season so prices are generally cheaper.
 Just be prepared for a little rain in spring!

 Autumn in Queenstown is such an amazing time.
 Temperatures have cooled down and as the leaves begin to fall they turn the most beautiful colors!
 One of the most famous places for an Autumn adventure is nearby in Arrowtown – this town literally turns yellow!

-Late Autumn is Queenstown’s quietest season and during this time you can get really good deals on tours and accommidation.
+Late Autumn is Queenstown’s quietest season and during this time you can get really good deals on tours and accommodation.

-In Summer, expects high temperatures of around 20°C to 27°C with lows around 8C to 12C (46 to 53°F) degrees.
+In Summer, expect high temperatures of around 20°C to 27°C (68 to 80°F) with lows around 8C to 12C (46 to 53°F) degrees.
 You can expect some rain but mainly in the early months of summer.
-The sun is very harsh in New Zealand and especially in Queenstown so it always
+The sun is very harsh in New Zealand (and especially in Queenstown) so it always

 In May you can usually expect the first snowfall of the year in Queenstown, however, it has been known to happen earlier (like this year 2019 in February).
 May is also one of the wettest months.

-Spring temperatures gradually warm up.
-Average highs are around 16°C and
+In spring temperatures gradually warm up.
+Average highs are around 16°C (60°F) and

 Spring seems to see lots of light showers and varied weather as the season changes.
 The wettest month on average is October.
 You can still get snow until the end of spring though, and even in early summer!

 For more information, click here to read more in-depth information on Queenstown’s weather.

-If you plan on traveling in during any of the dates below be sure to book far in advance (at least 4 months in any season but longer over Christmas and New Years).
+If you plan on traveling during any of the dates below be sure to book far in advance (at least 6 months in any season but longer over Christmas and New Year break).

 13th April – 28th April